Our Covid-19 Response

 The Food Project Offices

-The Food Project offices will remain closed through May 25, 2020.
+The Food Project offices will remain closed to the public.
 Administrative and program staff will continue to work from home and can be reached by email or phone.
 You can find contact information on our Staff Page.

-We are suspending our in-person youth programs (Dirt Crew and Root Crew) until at least June 30, 2020.
-We will continue to assess the need for a longer suspension.
+We are suspending our in-person youth programs until at least September 1, 2020.

 The Food Project is offering farmers’ markets in Dudley and Lynn this season in accordance with federal, state, and city COVID-19 regulations to ensure markets are safe for our customers and staff.
 Lean more.